Raknash3/RTAB_mapping_simulation/README.md

 # Description:

-Using a turtlebot 3 in a simulated environment equipped with 2 intel real sense R200 cameras and implement RTAB for mapping the environment
-Caution: The real time factor is too low in the gazebo because of the memory limitation in vmware

-Due to the NDA signed, I can't share the entire workspace with you.
-I have only attached the launch files for showcasing my skills
-.
+This repository showcases the implementation of RTAB-SLAM for accurate environment mapping using two Intel RealSense R200 cameras on the TurtleBot3 simulated in Gazebo.
+Navigate through our launch files to simulate the world, start RTAB mapping, and control the robot.
+Please note that real-time performance might be impacted due to memory limitations in VMware.
+Kindly be aware that certain workspace details are excluded due to NDA constraints, but we've included insightful launch file descriptions for your reference.

 # Description of launch file
-world.launch: Will launch the world in gaebo with the trutlebot3 mapping2.launch: Will start RTAB mapping and open RTAB viewer teleop.launch: For controlling the robot
+- world.launch: Will launch the world in gaebo with the trutlebot3
+- mapping2.launch: Will start RTAB mapping and open RTAB viewer
+- teleop.launch: For controlling the robot